-Unhealthy levels of stress seem to have become the norm in everyday life, for both adults and young people alike.
-No matter our role – parent, teacher, youth worker, grandparent, pediatrician – we all want young people to thrive and find healthy ways of preventing and coping with stress.
-One way to do this is to help them incorporate self-care activities into their daily lives – just like brushing their teeth.
-The earlier they begin, the easier to maintain.
-It’s a great way to help young people develop resilience skills to last a lifetime.
+Unhealthy levels of stress seem to have become the norm today, for adults and young people alike.
+Whether a parent, teacher, youth worker, or pediatrician, we all want young people to have healthy ways to prevent and manage stress.
+One way to help is to incorporate self-care into daily life, just like brushing our teeth.
+The earlier we begin, the easier to maintain.
+Self-care is a great way to help young people develop resilience skills to last a lifetime.

 Need ideas on where to start?
-From advice from our docs, to inspiration from real people in the news, to voices directly from young people, we hope our resources provide you with self-care motivation to support the young people in your life!
+From expert advice, to voices from young people, to a classroom activity, see below to support the young people in your life!

 Search for ‘Shrinking It Down’ wherever you get your podcasts.